dqdang/dqdang.github.io/_posts/2017-02-27-rpicluster.markdown

 We used a stamping mechanism in the images unique with their username and password of their WiFi network and passing the lengths into a build.

-The images turned out a small (< 5GB total!), efficient, and usable, so that was a pleasant experience .
+The images turned out small (< 5GB total!), efficient, and usable, so that was a pleasant experience .
 One day I hope to return to this project.

 Take a look at the project if you want:
 [rpicluster][rpicluster]